alinakristy/Alina-Bootstrap-Portfolio/README.md

 * When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport

-## About-Me

-This section contanis information text about me. and in this section I used 2 different cards from the bootstrap on the same row to show info abou me and my contacts.

 ## Accomplishment

 When viewing the section about my work , my education and my skills. you can see a cards section from bootstrap , that contain img  and links about my work and education and my projects.